AgarwalConsulting/Go-Training/challenges/capstone/auction.md

 # Auction API

-The participants will create an API system for an auction website, either `gRPC` or `ReSTful`...
+The participants will create micro-services for an auction application, either `gRPC` or `ReSTful`...

 ## Features